 The IELTS speaking test has been around for ages, so there is a lot of information out there about the format of the exam.
-This article however, is more about strategies you can use to calm your nerves and give your best performance on test day.
+You can find out about the IELTS speaking questions, duration, format and so on.

-However, as with any exam, the more familiar you are with the format, the more comfortable you will be when taking the exam, so this is your first challenge.
+As with any exam, the more familiar you are with the format, the more comfortable you will be when taking the exam - so this is your first challenge.

 For example, write CARS, then ‘Have you ever owned a car?
 Why?
 Why not?
 Do you think owning a car will be more popular in the future?
 Why/ Why not?
 Are cars the cheapest form of transport?
 Why/Why not?
 Then continue with other concrete and familiar topics, such as LEARNING TO COOK, USING COMPUTERS, SWIMMING and so on.

-Unlike Speaking Part 1, the examiner has the pleasure of listening to you speak uninterrupted for two completely minutes.
+Unlike Speaking Part 1, the examiner has the pleasure of listening to you speak uninterrupted for two complete minutes.
 This is a very strange situation indeed.

 Imagine for a moment that you’re single and you’ve lined up a date with a proficient English speaker.
 The big day arrives.
-You get all dressed up for the occasion and arrive on time at the restaurant.
+You get all dressed and arrive on time at the restaurant.
 You are shown to your seat.
 Then your date arrives.
 They’re not as good looking as you had imagined.
 But still, your heart is beating fast and you want to seem cool, calm and in control.
 Then they suddenly they say ‘I’d like you to tell me about a time when you managed to do something that was really hard.
 You have one to two minutes for this.
 Don’t worry, I’ll stop you when the time is up!’

 Your first instinct might be to excuse yourself to go to the bathroom and never come back.
 However, if you took up this weird challenge, you would discover that: